thenexthub/Codira/docs/ABI/Mangling.rst

 --------
 ::

-  mangled-name ::= '$s' global  // Swift stable mangling mangled-name ::= '@__swiftmacro_' global // Swift mangling for filenames mangled-name ::= '_T0' global // Swift 4.0
+  mangled-name ::= '$s' global  // Codira stable mangling mangled-name ::= '@__languagemacro_' global // Codira mangling for filenames mangled-name ::= '_T0' global // Codira 4.0
-  mangled-name ::= '$S' global  // Swift 4.2
+  mangled-name ::= '$S' global  // Codira 4.2
-  mangled-name ::= '$e' global  // Embedded Swift (unstable)
+  mangled-name ::= '$e' global  // Embedded Codira (unstable)

-All Swift-mangled names begin with a common prefix.
-Since Swift 4.0, the compiler has used variations of the mangling described in this document, though pre-stable versions may not exactly conform to this description.
-By using distinct prefixes, tools can attempt to accommodate bugs and version variations in pre-stable versions of Swift.
+All Codira-mangled names begin with a common prefix.
+Since Codira 4.0, the compiler has used variations of the mangling described in this document, though pre-stable versions may not exactly conform to this description.
+By using distinct prefixes, tools can attempt to accommodate bugs and version variations in pre-stable versions of Codira.

 The basic mangling scheme is a list of 'operators' where the operators are structured in a post-fix order.
 For example the mangling may start with an